SkillmineTech/SkillmineAuthSDK/README.md

 # SkillmineAuth Library

 ## Installation
-To use the AuthWeb library, add it to your project dependencies.Open your build.gradle file (Module: app) and add the following:
+To use the AuthWeb library, add it to your project dependencies.
+Open your build.gradle file (Module: app) and add the following:

 Sync your project to download and include the dependency.